- Introduction

 7. When a redundancy exercise is proposed, the University may take the initial step of inviting applications for voluntary severance for a restricted period of time.
 This will be entirely at the University’s discretion and details of the voluntary severance scheme will be given at the time.

-8. The final decision on accepting a voluntary severance application will be made by the University and employees must be aware that redundancy severance will not necessarily lead to an approval of that application.
+8. The final decision on accepting a voluntary severance application will be made by the University and employees must be aware that voluntary severance application will not necessarily lead to an approval of that application.
 The University may deem that the skills, capabilities and workload of others in the team are such that it would be detrimental to the University’s future prospects if they were no longer available.
 In these circumstances, the application is likely to be denied.

 9. A business case proposal will be completed by the relevant Dean(s) or Director(s).
 This is subject to VCG agreement before any consultation can begin, where there are proposed redundancies.
 This includes individual and collective redundancy proposals.
 During the consultation meetings with the Trade Unions, alternatives to redundancy should be considered (see Appendix 1).
-It is recommended that an equality impact assessment be carried out during the consultation process.
+It is recommended that an equality impact assessment be carried out early in the consultation process.

 10. Business cases must not contain identifiable data such as names of individuals but use post titles if appropriate.
 Confidentiality of business case proposals must be maintained prior to impacted staff being made aware of the proposed changes.